clamwin/clamav-win32/README.md

 ## Notes

-- You can store database and config paths in the registry using clamav.reg file (I may make a nsis installer in the future), paths can be also `REG_EXPAND_SZ`, environment variables are allowed here (i.e. you can use paths like `%HomeDrive%\ClamAV`).
+- You can store database and config paths in the registry using clamav.reg file (I may make a nsis installer in the future).

   If you get SSL Certificates problems when launching **freshclam** you need to install [Baltimore CyberTrust Root](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt)